LSM11Bs are available to order. Current lead time is two weeks. Instructions updated with new dimensional reference drawing.

 Where is it?

 Mounted on the engine exhaust manifold or exhaust pipe, or under the vehicle for the rear sensor.
 Modern engines with a close-coupled catalyst have the sensor inside the engine compartment.
-A close coupled catalyst places the catalyser very close to the engine to shorten warm-up time.
+A close coupled catalyst places the catalyser very close to the engine to shorten warm-up time and reduce emissions.

 How can I replace it?